 How to cure candidiasis

-Thrush is an inflammatory lesion of the vaginal mucosa caused by Candida fungi.
+Thrush is an inflammatory lesion of the vaginal mucosa caused by fungi of the genus Candida.
 It is characterized by burning and itching in the vagina, white cheesy discharge.
-Thrush is also called neonatal candidiasis, most often manifested as oral candidiasis...
-Diagnosis of thrush is carried out by detecting the fungus by microscopy and culture examination of vaginal smears.
+Thrush is also called neonatal candidiasis, most often manifested as oral candidiasis.
+Thrush is diagnosed by detecting the fungus through microscopy and culture of vaginal smears.
 To exclude concomitant STIs, ELISA, RIF and PCR studies are performed.
 Chronic recurrent thrush is an indication for a complete examination of the patient in order to identify those disorders in the body that could cause such a course of thrush.
-Treatment is carried out with local and general use of antimycotic drugs.
+Treatment is carried out by local and general use of antimycotic drugs.

 Causes of the disease

-Various factors that disrupt the healthy microflora of the vagina lead to the development of thrush.
-As a result, there is a decrease in the number of beneficial bacteria, which normally inhibit the growth of fungal flora, and an intensive reproduction of fungi.
-The active growth of fungi leads to the manifestation of their pathogenic properties with the appearance of inflammatory changes in the vaginal mucosa like colpitis or vaginitis.
+The development of thrush is caused by various factors that disrupt the healthy microflora of the vagina.
+As a result, there is a decrease in the number of beneficial bacteria that normally inhibit the growth of fungal flora, and intensive proliferation of fungi.
+Active growth of fungi leads to the manifestation of their pathogenic properties with the appearance of inflammatory changes in the vaginal mucosa such as colpitis or vaginitis.

-The causes of thrush are different factors:
+The causes of thrush are various factors:

-• endocrine diseases: diabetes mellitus, obesity, etc .;
+• endocrine diseases: diabetes, obesity, etc.;

 • taking medications (especially antibiotics);